prof-rossetti/flask-dashboard-template-2024/README.md

 ## Usage

-Test the data fetching process:
+### AlphaVantage Data Service

+After you have configured environment variables, you should be able to run the following file to verify the app's ability to fetch stock data:

 ```sh
 python -m app.alpha
 ```

+### Web Application

-Run the web application (then view in the browser at localhost:5000):
+Assuming the data fetching functionality is working, you should be able to run the web application (then view in the browser at localhost:5000):

 ```sh
 flask run